Work underway at McGill station

 Progress of repair work around McGill station

-The replacement work being done on the waterproofing membrane covering the station’s underground roof is well underway, and nearly 65% of the work is done.
-This project that involves multiple steps, including soil excavation, removal of the old membrane, surface cleaning and installation of a multi-layer waterproofing system to prevent leaks.
+Exterior work to replace the waterproofing membrane covering the station’s underground roof has been completed.
+This project involved multiple steps, including soil excavation, removal of the old membrane, surface cleaning and installation of a multi-layer waterproofing system to prevent leaks.

-This worksite is also an opportunity for us to continue the construction work on an elevator shaft in the western portion of the station on De Maisonneuve Boulevard.
+This worksite was also an opportunity for us to continue the construction work on an elevator shaft in the western portion of the station on De Maisonneuve Boulevard.

 The shaft of one of the elevators coming to McGill station.
 We have finished assembling the elevator structure.